Zaptons/sellix-mysql-discord-manager/readme.md

-When I personally tried finding similar I came out basically clean, so I figured why not do it myself and let everyone enjoy it.
+When I personally tried finding a similar project I came out empty handed, so I figured why not do it myself and let everyone enjoy it.

 Here's why:
 * Simply enjoy sharing it with people